This article explores:

 d) for persons charged with the execution of orders concerning financial instruments, it also means information conveyed by a client and relating to the client’s pending orders in financial instruments, which is of a precise nature, relating, directly or indirectly, to one or more issuers or to one or more financial instruments, and which, if it were made public, would be likely to have a significant effect on the prices of those financial instruments, the price of related spot commodity contracts, or on the price of related derivative financial instruments.

-Essentially, U.S. and EU law agree on what information falls under MNPI or inside information.
-Similary to U.S. law, (pre-arranged) orders that were initiated before a person possessed inside information are not considered insider trading under EU law.
+Essentially, U.S. and EU laws agree on what information falls under MNPI or inside information.
+Similar to U.S. law, (pre-arranged) orders that were initiated before a person possessed inside information are not considered insider trading under EU law.
 The German Federal Financial Supervisory Authority (BaFin) guidelines contain the following text on this subject:

 An essential difference between the U.S. and EU compliance regulations is the treatment of order cancellations after obtaining material non-public information.